THIS TRIP IS NOW SOLD OUT

 - Deluxe, air-conditioned motor coach transportation throughout, including transfer on last day, with bottled water on-board

-- 5 nights at 3-star Hotel Ibis Style Beaune Centre in Beaune, double occupancy.
+- 5 nights at 4-star Hotel Mercure Beaune Centre in Beaune, double occupancy.

-- 2 gastronomic dinners with fine wines, including two at Michelin 1-star restaurants
+- 2 gastronomic dinners, including two at Michelin 1-star restaurants, expertly matched with top-quality wines

-- All professional-level tours and extensive tastings at top-quality wine producers
+- All professional-level tours and extensive tastings at top wine producers

 - All hotel and other taxes, and gratuities for included restaurants

-- (Enrolled Student Price is for registrants already fully enrolled in the Bourgogne Master-Level program**)
+(Enrolled Student Price is for registrants already fully or partially enrolled in the Bourgogne Master-Level program**)

 Deposit upon reservation: US$ 1000.00 per person, per trip